AMichaelDS/SQL/European Soccer Data.md

 ![image](https://github.com/AMichaelDS/SQL/assets/132055953/16bdad11-1ea8-42d6-8ce5-3874b5f907b9)

-Here we can see that Spain Liga BBVA has the highest total goal.
+Here we can see that Spain Liga BBVA has the highest total goal which could imply that it is the most dominant league out of the other league.

 ### B. Analysis on Team
 To analyse this table, I picked only the latest assessment date for each team by using this query: